peytoncordero/DRI25/command-line.md

 $ ls
 ```

 In this command, `ls` stands for list.
-It is a request to list the contents of your current working directory.
+It is a request to print the list of the contents of your current working directory.

-The output is a list of folders and files contained by the directory.
+The output is the list of folders and files contained by the directory.
 Usually, it might include folders such as `Documents`, and `Desktop`, and you may also see some files.
 In the case of the emulator, you should see `command-line-treasure-hunt` and `data`.

 **Are you wondering what's in `data`?** Let's access the folder with the following command: